by Evgeny Morozov,

 quality and effectiveness of

+these campaigns.
 It’s easy to dismiss most criticism of

 “slacktivism” as simply unproductive: after all, having